How to make money trading options is an attraction for people looking to trade for a living.

-Whether that means a full time income for a living or supplementing an income, the idea of doing that from home in less than a few hours a day is exciting to think about.
+Whether that means a full-time income or supplementing an income, the idea of doing that from home in less than a few hours a day is exciting to think about.

-YES.
 The great part about the options market is that they are very flexible, in that there are so many ways to approach them.
 Options trading can be a great way to make money, but it is difficult.
 You should read options trading books before you even trade so you can make sure you know what you are doing.

 Options allow us to control decent size positions for as little as a few hundred dollars.
 Imagine controlling one hundred shares of the stock Google for a fraction of the cost of actually owning the shares.

 That is exactly what stock options traders are able to do.

 Minimal Time: Unlike day traders, you are not sitting in front of your monitor watching all the flashing quotes.
 You can view your charts once a day and decide if there is any options trade setting up.
 This is perfect for someone that is busy with another job, family commitments or even enjoying retirement.

 Trading for a living does not have to mean living to trade.
 That is one of the major drawbacks of day trading but is one of the many benefits of options trading.

 Profit In Many Market Conditions: Options are the only instrument available that will allow you to profit from up, down, or sideways moving markets.
 This is powerful because it allows us to profit regardless of what the market is doing.
 This is very important for a trader looking to make a living from the markets and trading full time.